-Delivery of the Series 2009A Bonds is subject to the opinion of McCall, Parkhurst & Horton L.L.P., Bond Counsel, that under statutes, regulations, published rulings and court decisions existing on the date thereof, interest on the Series 2009A Bonds is excludable from gross income for federal income tax purposes and the Series 2009B Bonds are obligations described in section 1503 of The American Recovery and Reinvestment Act of 2009 and accordingly, the interest on the Series 2009B Bonds will not be included in the owner's alternative minimum taxable income under section 55 of the Internal Revenue Code of 1986.
-See "Tax Matters" herein for a discussion of certain collateral federal tax consequences, including the alternative minimum tax on corporations.
+In the opinion of McCall, Parkhurst & Horton L.L.P., Bond Counsel ("Bond Counsel"), interest on the Bonds is excludable from gross income for federal income tax purposes under existing law and the Bonds are not private activity bonds.
+The Bonds are obligations described in section 1503 of the American Recovery and Reinvestment Act of 2009 and, accordingly, the interest on the Bonds will not be included in the owner's alternative minimum taxable income under section 55 of the Internal Revenue Code of 1986.
+See "TAX MATTERS" for a discussion of the opinion of Bond Counsel, including a description of the alternative minimum tax consequences for corporations.